pingcap/docs/tidb-cloud/data-service-manage-data-app.md

 2. Enter a name for the Data App, and select clusters that you want the Data App to access.
 3. (Optional) To automatically deploy metadata and endpoints of the Data App to your preferred GitHub repository and branch, expand **Connect your Data App to GitHub**, and then do the following:

-    1. Click **Install on GitHub**, and then follow the on-screen instructions to install **TiDB Cloud Data Services** as an application on your target repository.
+    1. Click **Install on GitHub**, and then follow the on-screen instructions to install **TiDB Cloud Data Service** as an application on your target repository.
     2. Click **Authorize** to authorize access to the application on GitHub.
     3. Specify the target repository, branch, and directory where you want to save the configuration files of your Data App.